MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/fiscal-integration-for-retail-channel.md

   - **Cancel**: this option allows postponing the fiscal registration of the current transaction or event after it fails.
 After the registration is postponed, the operator may continue working on POS and complete any operation which the fiscal registration is not required for.
 When any event that requires the fiscal registration occurs in POS (for example, a new transaction is opened), the error handling dialog is displayed automatically to notify the operator that the previous transaction was not registered properly and to provide the error handling options.

   - **Skip**: this option can be used when it is possible to omit the fiscal registration under some specific conditions and continue regular operations on POS.
-For example, a sales transaction which the fiscal regitration failed for may be registered in a special paper jounal.
+For example, a sales transaction which the fiscal registration failed for may be registered in a special paper journal.

   - **Mark as registered**: this option can be used when the transaction was actually registered in the fiscal device (e.g. a fiscal receipt was printed), but a failure occured when saving the fiscal response to the Channel DB.